-Replacing my chemical cleaning products with all-natural, essential oil versions had a huge, memorable impact on my allergy relief.
+Replacing my chemical cleaning products with all-natural, essential oil versions had a huge, memorable impact on calming my allergy reactions to the spring season.
 They calmed down so quickly!
 I can’t recommend these methods enough.

 - Cleaning sprays – Cleanse the surfaces in your home, reducing allergens and other microbes.
 Blend 45 to 60 drops of essential oil in 2 to 4 oz of water, hydrosol, or vodka).

 - Air purifiers – This is like the room spray I shared in the Inhalation Blends section.
 Use 25 to 40 drops of essential oil in 2 to 4 oz of water or hydrosol.